Education at SAMFA

 What's going on in SAMFA Education?

 Art Thursday is a free family program that features fun and educational art activities in SAMFA's Education Studio.
-Between 3pm - 6pm every Thursday of the fall semester, come and go as you please and create art with your family.
-Our activites change out every few weeks, and you can see what we have planned this Fall in the schedule below!
+Between 3 pm - 6 pm every Thursday, come and go as you please and create art with your family.
+Our activities change every few weeks!

 Check out our #SAMFAVirtual Content: